Every Place in Kansas – B

 Baileyville Nemaha Current Town

-Baker Brown Lost Town 1882-1933 In June 1882, Baker was established by the Missouri Pacific Railroad.
+Baker Brown Lost Town 1882-1933 The Missouri Pacific Railroad established Baker in June 1882.
 It was named for the Baker family, the original owners of the town site.
-It was located eight miles south of Hiawatha.
+Baker is located eight miles south of Hiawatha.

 Baker’s Ford Nemaha Lost Place NA California Trail Crossing.
 Afterward, a town called Urbana was established here, a lost town today.